Close

 Tourist and Visitor Visas

 Short-stay tourist visas permit visits up to 90 days within a 180-day period for sightseeing and religious pilgrimages.
-Multiple-entry tourist visas accommodate frequent visitors with validity periods extending up to five years, subject to the same 90-day stay limitation per entry.
+Multiple-entry tourist visas accommodate frequent visitors with validity periods extending up to three years, subject to the same 90-day stay limitation per entry.
+The standard Schengen visa fee is 80 EUR (approximately 90 USD) for adults and children 12 years and older, 40 EUR (approximately 45 USD) for children aged 6 to 11, and free for children under 6.

 Business Visa Categories